ternandsparrow/natcap-invest-docker-flask/README.md

 ## Benchmarking
 The NatCap InVEST software is CPU bound so more CPUs means fasters runs.
+To see how a machine performs with varying lengths of simulation (years):

+  1. start the server (serving at localhost:5000): `./run-container.sh`
+  1. make sure you have the python requests library available: `pip install requests`
+  1. run the benchmark script: `python tests/benchmark.py`
-To see how a machine performs with varying lengths of simulation (years), you can run the `tests/benchmark.py` script.
-The output will be a CSV (written to stdout) that you can chart as you like.
+  1. the output will be a CSV (written to stdout) that you can chart as you like